 With the end of the pandemic now in sight, the Deloitte Center for Health Solutions again surveyed 60 CFOs from health systems and health plans and interviewed another 12 CFOs to better understand what they foresee in the future.
 We found that:

-As vaccine distribution and adoption increase, the worst seems to be over for health care organizations.
+As vaccine distribution and adoption increase, the worst seems to be over for health care organisations.
 Several of them are moving from respond and recover to thrive.
-To find out how organizations are planning to thrive financially, transform themselves, and be more resilient, we surveyed 60 and interviewed 12 health care finance leaders (see the sidebar, “Research methodology”).
+To find out how organisations are planning to thrive financially, transform themselves, and be more resilient, we surveyed 60 and interviewed 12 health care finance leaders (see the sidebar, “Research methodology”).

 • Thirty from health systems with revenue more than US$1 billion each

 • Thirty health plans with minimum total covered lives of 500,000

 We also interviewed CFOs of 12 diverse, large health systems and health plans.